sudara/stitches/README.md

 Selenium tests are currently written in [Nightwatch](http://nightwatchjs.org)

-The full testing stack is VERY.... brittle.
+The full testing stack is by its nature VERY.... brittle.

 There are lots of places things can go wrong: The tests themselves, the testing framework, the webdriver for each browser, selenium, all sorts of infrastructure related things on browserstack's end... the most difficult part of this project is definitely maintaining this testing harness.